cosmic-swordfish/Anitrack/README.md

 Anyone can visit the site and enter their own AniList username in Settings to view and sync their own list.
 The default username shown is the one set in the `ANILIST_USERNAME` environment variable.

 Built with Python + Flask.
 Deployable on Vercel.
-Optionally backed by **Supabase / PostgreSQL** for persistent token storage across serverless restarts.
+Optionally backed by **Supabase / PostgreSQL** for persistent token storage and anime list backup across serverless restarts.

 ---